 EDMG PPDU transmission

 Figure 127 shows the transmitter blocks used to generate an EDMG PPDU.
 The L-STF, L-CEF, and TRN units of the PPDU are generated using the Golay builder block.
-The L-Header, EDMG-Header-A, and Data field of PPDU are generated using the scrambler, LDPC encoder, constellation mapper, and spreader.
+The L-Header, EDMG-Header-A, and Data fields of PPDU are generated using the scrambler, LDPC encoder, constellation mapper, and spreader.
 The encoded and modulated bit stream is mapped to the NTX transmit chains applying spatial expansion with relative cyclic shift over the transmit chains as defined in 30.4.6.3.
 The cyclic shift is not applied to TRN units included in the TRN field and each transmit chain transmits its own TRN field as defined in 30.9.2.2.5.

 Figure 127 —Control mode transmitter block diagram for an EDMG PPDU transmission